linroger/Finance-Notes-and-Marginalia/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 7/Week 7- Cost of Capital Review, Implied Model, Private Firms.md

 	‒ Reason: Access to finance is more limited

  - Alternative Approaches:
-- ‒ Cost of debt for public [[Comps Definition, How They're Used in Analysis, and Example|comparables]] (plus some adjustment)
+- ‒ Cost of debt for public [comparables](../../Financial%20Ratios/Comps%20Definition,%20How%20They're%20Used%20in%20Analysis,%20and%20Example.md) (plus some adjustment)
 - ‒ Recent borrowing: Cost of Debt = Interest Expense/Outstanding Debt
 - ‒ Synthetic rating & default spread
 	- Estimate an appropriate synthetic rating based on financial ratios